kansasSamurai/EditBoxRedux/README.md

 ### Tip

 You can use maven and package a copy of this update, follow the instructions on how to install a plugin (By clicking on Help>Install New Software.... on the menu bar) in eclipse.
-In place of selecting the link, you can select ypur locally packaged copy and then proceed to install like you will do with any plugin.
+In place of selecting the link, you can select your locally packaged copy and then proceed to install like you will do with any plugin.

 [![Build Status](https://secure.travis-ci.org/Nodeclipse/EditBox.png)](http://travis-ci.org/Nodeclipse/EditBox)
 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=1582059" title="Drag and drop into a running Eclipse